TinaRmz/Vaccine-DApp/README.md

 # Voting Vaccine DApp

-Built a voting ballot application with 4 type of vaccine such that there is a chairperson who is authorized to register voters.
+Built a voting ballot application with 4 type of vaccine. there is a chairperson who is authorized to register voters.
 Voters have the permission to vote only after the registration process.
 =======
-Built a voting ballot application with 4 type of vaccine that there is a chairperson who is authorized to register voters.
-Voters have the permission to vote only after the registration process.

-<small> The smart contract used is based on the example in solidity docs </small>
+.

 ![App screenshot](screenshot.png)